Last Updated on

 Posts may be sponsored.
 Post contains affiliate links.
 I may be compensated if you make a purchase using my link.
 As an Amazon Associate I earn from qualifying purchases.

 This easy asparagus appetizer is perfect for the holidays or even for a light lunch.
 I first made these Asparagus Tomato Parmesan Squares when I was looking for an easy way to encourage the kids to eat more vegetables.
-While my kids generally eat veggies, they’d much rather graze on them than sit down to a pile of asparagus on the dinner plate.
-Of course, it also works wonderfully as an appetizer for your party.

 Easy Asparagus Appetizer